MicrosoftDocs/Viva/Teams-insights/viva-insights-reflect.md

 ---

 # Use the Microsoft Viva Insights reflect feature

+>[!Note]
+>This feature is currently available only in private preview.

 The Reflect feature helps you become more aware of how you're feeling, which can benefit both your productivity and your wellbeing.
 In fact, research has shown that even the act of taking a moment to reflect has positive benefits for wellbeing.

 >[!Important]
 >Performing self-reflection in the way that this feature provides &mdash; by selecting an emoji &mdash; is an entirely private action.
 No one else knows can see what you chose.

 ## Reflect

 You can choose your own frequency for self-reflection.
 Once daily might work well for you &mdash; or more often than that, or less often.